LogoLaunchSaaS

 1. Create the package

-mkdir -p packages/email-myservice/src
+mkdir -p packages/capabilities/email-myservice/src

 {